 After a year of weddings put on pause (or changed to elopements), couples are playing catch-up, which means, for you, wedding season is on overdrive.
 If you’ve rotated through your current roster of event-appropriate looks — perhaps, more than once — it’s time to look ahead at the fall wedding guest dresses that can do the heavy lifting whether you’re checking into a destination resort or simply stepping into a friend’s backyard for the ceremony.

 While some of your favorite summer styles can easily translate into fall, you may want to factor in both the trends and the temperature when buying something new.
 If you aren’t a bridesmaid, don’t invest in a dress that is so specifically designed for bridal celebrations that you won’t be able to break it out for other occasions.
 Midi silhouettes with delicate and romantic details are generally a smart choice since they can be styled for black tie affairs (add strappy sandals and a sequin clutch) or for a more casual daytime event (with mules, a woven bag, and sunglasses).
 And, while you don’t want to take attention away from the bride, you also don’t have to fall back onto something you’d consider boring.
-Sequins, cutouts, and yes even red can work if you respect the dress code and consider the bride-to-be.
+Sequins, cutouts, pants at a wedding and yes even red can work if you respect the dress code and consider the bride-to-be.

 Below, find six trendy takes on fall wedding guest dresses that will make your outfit the easiest part of prepping for the wedding.
 Take the extra time and polish up your small talking skills — after the last year, navigating chit chat will be the real challenge.